Top 10 Angels in Magic: The Gathering

-Accompanying the de facto flying trait, Angelic Arbiter wields five power, six toughness, and an impressive trait: each opponent who cast a spell during a turn can't attack with creatures, and each opponent who attacked with creatures during a turn can't cast spells.
+Accompanying the de facto flying trait, Angelic Arbiter wields five power, six toughness, and an impressive boost: each opponent who casts a spell during a turn can't attack with creatures, and each opponent who attacks with creatures during a turn can't cast spells.

 9. Emeria Shepherd

 For her seven mana, Emeria Shepherd arrives with a lukewarm 4/4, but her excellent ability compensates: whenever a land enters the battlefield under your control, you can return a nonland permanent from your graveyard to your hand.
 Permanents include most non-instant or sorcery cards (planeswalkers, creatures, enchantments, etc.), letting you choose from a wide variety of options.